ffjmmm/distributed_DNN_fjm/README.md

 3. Use ```python3 main.py``` to run.
 Use ```python3 main.py --help``` to see some parameters.

 4. There are 5 features in the VGG model.
 We first divide the input *x* into 4 parts: *x11, x12, x21, x22*, and then apply the feature 1 and feature 2 on *x11, x12, x21, x22*.
 Then, in the feature 3 and feature 4, we use lossy conv2d to mimic the loss of the edge pixels.
 Third, we put the small parts together, and apply the feature 5.
 Finally, we flatten the matrix and use a FC layer to do the classify.
-Here, I compare the time that each feature spends.
+Here, I compare the time that each feature spends in forward.

 	+ Use lossy_conv2d _new, batch size is 64.
 	![](results/layer_time/new_lossy_conv.png)